lino-framework/atelier/docs/usage.rst

 .. _invoke: http://www.pyinvoke.org/

-Installing :mod:`atelier` also installs the invoke_ package, which installs the command :cmd:`inv` into your PATH.
+Installing :mod:`atelier` also installs the invoke_ package, which installs the command :cmd:`inv` into your :envvar:`PATH`.
 When you run :cmd:`inv` (or its alias :cmd:`invoke`) from a project directory or a subdirectory, then invoke_ reads the :xfile:`tasks.py` in the root directory of your project.

 .. command:: inv